Botts-Innovative-Research/osh-addons/sensors/others/sensorhub-driver-hcsr04/README.md

 4. Select the HC-SR04 driver from the list of available drivers.
 5. Configure the driver as described in the Configuration section.
 6. Start the driver by selecting Drivers from the left-hand accordion control and right-clicking the driver in the list of drivers to bring up the context-sensitive menu.
+7. To take a reading, set the Trigger command to `true` and submit.
+It's kind of contrived but this was a learning exercise.

 ***